-Judgements made by the directors, in the application of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment in the next year are discussed in note 9.
+Judgements made by the directors, in the application of these accounting policies that have significant effect on the financial statements and estimates with a significant risk of material adjustment during the year are discussed as necessary.

 b) Going concern

 The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.